monoamin/DayLight/README.md

 # DayLight by monoamin
 ## An addon-mod for HourGlass and SereneSeasons.
-- Dynamically adjusts the day and night duration based on subseason.
+- Dynamically adjusts the day and night lengths based on time of year.
 - Compatible with client and server (only the server needs the mod).
-- No config options (: (problem?)
+- Configurable by config file through specifying latitude and axial tilt